 Open the cover flap and remove the protection seal.
-With the supplied connector fitted to BBQ hose, insert the connector into outlet as shown below:
+With the supplied connector fitted to BBQ hose, insert the connector into outlet.

 Rotate valve handle to the ON position as shown in the image below to start the gas supply to your exterior BBQ.
 Please note valve handle will not open and gas supply won't flow when hose is not connected.
-This is an additional safety feature of the Whale External BBQ Outlet Socket.